-13. Monitoring and review
+13. Monitoring and Review

-All parties to this DSA will monitor any breaches or problems in relation to this agreement within their own organisation.

-A review of the DSA will take place as per the review date on the opening page of this DSA, unless legislative changes require immediate action or at the request of any signatory.
+- 13.1 All parties to this DSA will monitor any breaches or problems in relation to this agreement within their own organisation - 13.2 A review of the D SA will take place as per the review date on the opening page of this DSA, unless legislative changes require immediate action or at the request of any signatory.

-14. Termination of the agreement
+14. Termination of the Agreement